 However, foreclosure costs lenders more money than they can make back from the foreclosure sale.
 Expect your lender will try and work with you if you get behind on payments, so long as it makes sense to both parties.
 In many cases, they can devise a practical plan to cure the default and bring the loan current, whether it’s making modifications to your loan or allowing for a more affordable payment plan (to save your home from foreclosure).

 If you are falling behind on your payments, or know that you are likely to in the immediate future, there are some steps that you should take before talking with your lender:

 Prepare a monthly list of your income and expenses, using realistic figures based on your current financial situation.

 Put together a complete financial disclosure package, showing your assets and liabilities, including all debts and monthly payments and when they are due.
 Pay stubs, unemployment check stubs or other proof of current income should be in the package, along with two years’ tax returns.

 Get an estimate of the value of your property.
 You can usually get a local real estate broker to give you an idea of the current market value, free of charge.

 Prepare a written explanation of your situation for the lender.
 Offer any plan or suggestion you may have on how you can bring the loan current.

-Keeping the lines of communication open is critical to preventing issues with your loan, and -- if needed -- to resolving issues with your loan.
+Keeping the lines of communication open is critical to preventing issues with your loan.
 Be upfront and honest, and certainly be ready to follow the payment plan as you’re expected.
 It’s unlikely you’ll receive another chance should you find yourself in future financial troubles.